doobeedoodoo/too_lazy_to_do_it_manually/README.md

 # bes_automated_testing

 I wrote this simple Python script to help with testing Chat Bot applications.
 This is especially useful if you want to test the Chat Bot against a LOT of keywords.
+This helped me save a lot of effort and time.

-The framework uses Selenium and Python.
+The testing setup uses Selenium and Python.

 Here's how to do it: